SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Introduction/index.rst

 - Has a more flexible plugin system.
 - Has a much better verification approach.
 - Works better with DRAM at higher frequencies.
-- Could be as small as VexRiscv, but could scale further in performance.
+- Could be as small as the smallest VexRiscv, but
+- can also be much faster than the fastest VexRiscv.

 On this date (08/03/2024) the status is :